PierreMasselot/Paper--2022--Epidemiology--PM2.5_components/README.md

 ![PropCountries](https://github.com/PierreMasselot/MCC-HetPoll/blob/master/Results/1b_CompCountries.png)

 The following plot shows the variation matrix of constituents proportion (averaged by city).
 This matrix computes the variance of the log-ratios between each constituent.
 When this variance is high, this means that the two constituents tend to vary in opposite directions (when one increases, it lowers down the proportion of the other).
-DUST and SS seem to vary a lot compared to other constituents.
+DUST and SS seem to vary a lot compared to other constituents, especially compared to NIT for DUST and to BC for SS.
 This may be explained by their high proportion of zero values, meaning that when one of them is present, all other constituents decrease.
+In addition, NIT and BC also seem to vary in opposite directions.

 ![VariationMat](https://github.com/PierreMasselot/MCC-HetPoll/blob/master/Results/1b_VariationMatrix.png)

 It can also be interesting to do a PCA on proportions.
-Mainly the two "organic" components (BC and OC) have the same direction, so have NIT and NH4 which are two of the three secondary inorganix aerosols.
+The first component seem to mainly contrast SS and DUST to OC and BC.
+The second contrasts DUST and BC to NH4, NIT and SS.

 ![PCA](https://github.com/PierreMasselot/MCC-HetPoll/blob/master/Results/1b_PCAbiplot.png)